 GENERAL DESCRIPTION OF OPERATION

-This manual is designed specifically for use by Indiana Ordnance Works.
+This manual excerpted here was designed specifically for use by Indiana Ordnance Works.
 Layout diagrams of the nitrocellulose facilities at this location are presented in Fig. 1 (A, B and C lines) and Fig. 2 (D, E and F lines).
 In addition, a schematic flow sheet is presented in Fig. 3.

 The manufacture of military nitrocellulose for smokeless powder consists essentially of three general operations, (1) nitration, (2) purification and (3) finishing.
-Throughout this manual, these operations will be discussed systematically under the sub-headings listed below:
+Throughout this manual, these operations are discussed systematically under the sub-headings listed below:

 II.
 General Description of Operations